Justin Bailey

-Justin Bailey (born July 1, 1995) is an American professional ice hockey forward who is currently under contract with the San Diego Gulls of the American Hockey League (AHL).
+Justin Bailey (born July 1, 1995) is an American professional ice hockey forward who is currently under contract with Barys Astana in the Kontinental Hockey League (KHL).

 Early life

 Bailey was born in Buffalo, New York.
 He grew up in nearby Williamsville, in the same apartment complex as several members of the Buffalo Sabres of the National Hockey League (NHL).
 His father Carlton Bailey was a gridiron football player who served as a linebacker for the Buffalo Bills of the National Football League (NFL).
 Carlton played with the Bills for five seasons and scored the touchdown that helped take the team to Super Bowl XXVI in 1992.
 Bailey's parents separated when he was young, and he lived with his mother, Karen Buscaglia, while maintaining contact with his father during birthdays or holidays.

 Bailey's minor ice hockey career began with the Buffalo Regals of the Midwest Elite Hockey League (MEHL).
 A shoulder injury limited Bailey to 22 games during the 2010–11 MEHL season, during which he scored 13 goals and nine assists.
 Bailey also helped take the Regals to the state championship finals, where they faced the Long Island Royals and coach Pat LaFontaine, who was intrigued both by Bailey's size and by his talent.